dgketchum/Landsat578/README.md

 ```
 $ pip install Landsat578
 ```

-Go to the USGS [Earth Observation site](https://ers.cr.usgs.gov/register/), and start an account.
-Put your username and password seperated by one space in a .txt file for use while downloading.
-Don't put spaces in your password itself.

 Landsat instruments orbit the earth in sun-synchronous fashion.
 They pass over each place at approximately the same